This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 At its core, pecan pie is made with ingredients that almost every pantry has.
 And pretty much every good Midwesterner always has a bottle of corn syrup.
 I feel like I now always need a bit of a disclaimer that corn syrup is not high fructose corn syrup.
 But, yes, I get the hesitation for its use.
 It’s a processed item, but not used too often.
 So why even use it?
 Well, corn syrup helps provide that iconic gooey, custard-like interior of the pie.

 Just like pumpkin, pecan pie needs to jiggle slightly when removed from the oven.
-A slight jiggle in the center actually helps gives that perfect texture when the pie has cooled fully.
+A slight jiggle in the center actually helps give that perfect texture when the pie has cooled fully.
 The gooey interior is prone to lending way to a soggy bottom crust.
 For years, I had issues with the crust becoming almost wet, soaking in the gooey filling.
-But once I started par-baking the crust until golden brown, then filling the pie, it came out became every time.
+But once I started par-baking the crust until golden brown, then filling the pie, it came out every time.

 View of inside a pie dish with several pieces of pecan pie sliced out already with remaining pie still joined together